joesan/raspi-motion-detection/infrastructure/README.md

    If you have any other activities planned, just go ahead and complete them as the command above is going to take at least a minimum of 3 hours to complete!

 3. Once complete, you can check for the image using the docker images command.
-Here is what I have on my Raspberry Pi
+Here is what I have on my Pi!

    ```
    joesan@cctv:~/projects/raspi-motion-detection $ docker images